Mechanisms of Introspective Awareness: Localizing Introspection Mechanisms

 \subsection{Identifying Causal Components}

 \looseness=-1 \textbf{Attention heads.} We assessed whether individual attention heads contribute to introspection.
-Linear probes trained on residual stream activations before and after each of the 50 highest-attributed heads (layers 38--61) show a mean accuracy change of $-0.1\% \pm 0.3\%$ (\Cref{appendix-section:attention-head-attribution-and-probing}), and ablating full attention layers produces minimal effects on detection (\Cref{figure:mlp-patching}).
-These results suggest no single head is critical for this behavior, consistent with redundant circuits or a primarily MLP-driven mechanism.
+For each of the 50 highest-attributed attention heads (layers 38--61), we train linear probes on residual stream activations before and after the head's output is added, classifying concepts into successful (detected) and failure (undetected).
+No individual head meaningfully improves prediction: the mean binary accuracy change is $-0.1\% \pm 0.3\%$ (\Cref{appendix-section:attention-head-attribution-and-probing}).
+Additionally, ablating full attention layers produces minimal effects on detection (\Cref{figure:mlp-patching}; orange).
+These results suggest no single head or layer is critical for this behavior, consistent with it relying on redundant circuits or a primarily MLP-driven mechanism.

-\looseness=-1 \textbf{MLPs.} We mean-ablate attention and MLP outputs at each post-steering layer and measure the effect on detection (\Cref{figure:mlp-patching}).
+\looseness=-1 \textbf{MLPs.} We mean-ablate MLP outputs at each post-steering layer and measure the effect on detection (\Cref{figure:mlp-patching}; blue).
 If a component is causally necessary, replacing its steered output with the unsteered mean should reduce detection.
 For both injection layers shown ($L = 29$ and $L = 37$), L45 MLP produces the largest drop, reducing detection from 39.0\% to 24.2\% at $L = 37$.
-L45 MLP is also the only component whose steered activations raise detection above near-zero when patched into an unsteered run.
+L45 MLP is also the only component whose steered activations raise detection significantly when patched into an unsteered run.
 The same pattern holds for the abliterated model, while the base model shows no such localization (\Cref{appendix-section:activation-patching-across-model-variants}), consistent with this circuit emerging from post-training (\S\ref{subsec:post-training}).